iankevinmcdonald/add-image-maps/README.md

 ## Configuration options

-On the Admin settings page for the plugin, you can save execution time by turning off the plugin for the page areas you don't want to use it on.
+On the Admin settings page for the plugin, you can save CPU time by turning it off where you don't need it.
 You can also decide whether to turn off the responsive images feature for images with maps.

   ## Troubleshooting